googleapis/sdk-platform-java/api-common-java/README.md

    public for technical reasons, because of the limitations of Java's access modifiers.
 For the purposes of semver, they should be considered private.

-This library is currently in major version zero (``0.y.z``), which means that anything may change at any time and the public API should not be considered stable.
+This library is currently in major version one (``1.y.z``), which means that any public API not specifically marked as `@BetaApi` or `@InternalApi` can be considered stable.
+They will not change without incrementing the major version to 2.x or later, and probably not then.

 License
 -------